 Cool Roofs provide financial and environmental benefits and long-lasting protection from the weather.

 Roofing represents only 3% of construction costs.
-Yet, many builders, architects / specifiers, roofing contractors and even home / building owners look to reduce their total construction and/or renovation costs, and all to often they find these savings in roofing.
-This cost cutting comes not only at the expense of installation quality but also with the use of inefficient roofing materials.
-Two most common roofing choices are asphalt shingle for pitched roofs and Epdm ‘rubber’ for flat roofs.
-Former is made directly from oil and latter is made with oil by-products and other chemicals.
+Yet, many builders, architects / specifiers, roofing contractors and even home / building owners look to reduce their total construction and/or renovation costs, and all too often they find these savings in roofing.
+This cost cutting comes not only at the expense of installation quality, but also with the use of inefficient roofing materials.
+Two most common roofing choices are asphalt shingles for pitched roofs and EPDM ‘rubber’ for flat roofs.
+The former is made directly from oil, and the latter is made with oil by-products and other chemicals.

 Are Cool Roofs for everyone?

 In theory, every roof should be cool.
 If that was the case, our nation would greatly decrease its energy dependence and consumption.
-We would also improve our environment and air quality and less electricity would be required to cool our homes and buildings (bear in mind that over 50% of our electricity comes from coal-burning power plants and coal is the dirtiest source of energy, and pollutes air with, sulfur, lead, arsenic, CO2 and other harmful substances and green house gases).
+We would also improve our environment and air quality, and use less electricity to cool our homes and buildings.
+Bear in mind that over 50% of our electricity comes from coal-burning power plants and coal is the dirtiest source of energy; it pollutes air with, sulfur, lead, arsenic, CO2 and other harmful substances and greenhouse gases.

 However, many people would argue that cool roofs are only for Sun-belt states, and that black roofs are better for northern states.
 This is completely wrong.
 Lets review the differences of Cool (white) roofs and black roofs in terms of energy savings and heat gain in the summer vs. heat loss in the winter.

-First of all, let me state a notion that in the winter, the heat does not escape the building (unless you open your windows), but rather the cold enters the building and lowers the inside temperature.
-With that notion in mind, lets compare energy cost advantage of black roof in the winter and white roof in the summer.
+First of all, let me point out that in the winter, heat does not escape the building (unless you open your windows), but rather cold air enters the building and lowers the inside temperature.
+With this in mind, lets compare the energy cost advantage of a black roof in the winter and a white roof in the summer.

-For comparison purposes we will use White IB PVC roof and a regular Epdm black rubber roof.
+For comparison purposes we will use a White IB PVC roof and a regular EPDM black rubber roof.
 We will use DOE Cool Roof Calculator and with following parameters:

-Gas will be used as source of heat, but since gas rates differ from city to city we will convert the BTU value of 1 gallon of oil to that of 1 therm of natural gas.
-Oil price used in this comparison is $2.39 per gallon which is the average here in Massachusetts for oil customers with delivery contract as of January 8, 2009.
+Gas will be used as a source of heat, but since gas rates differ from city to city, we will convert the BTU value of 1 gallon of oil to that of 1 therm of natural gas.
+The oil price used in this comparison is $2.39 per gallon, which is the average here in Massachusetts for oil customers with delivery contract as of January 8, 2009.
 Please note that the price of 1 barrel of Oil today is $41.89.

 Calculation metrics:

-- Insulation R-Value: 6, 13 and 20 (6 is an average for existing residential building where we replace a flat roof)
+- Insulation R-Value: 6, 13 and 20 (6 is the average for existing residential building where we replace a flat roof)

 - Infrared (thermal) Emittance: 88 for IB Roof and 86 for Black EPDM.